 Students are not permitted to operate motor vehicles during program-sponsored activities or events.
 Duke highly discourages students from driving motor vehicles for personal travel while on their study abroad/away programs.
 Students who plan to operate a motor vehicle must be sure to obtain the proper credentials for legally operating a vehicle in the applicable foreign country/countries, and must obtain liability and collision insurance that will cover them and their vehicle(s) abroad.

-If you feel the need to insure your travel arrangements against unexpected illnesses, delays,or other disruptions, you may want to consider purchasing travel insurance from your airline or travel agent.
+To insure your travel arrangements against unexpected illnesses, delays, or other disruptions, you may want to consider purchasing travel insurance from your airline or travel agent.
 Be sure that you read and feel comfortable with any exceptions to coverage before purchasing a policy.

 Students are not required to purchase tuition insurance, but students on Duke-administered programs may purchase insurance through the Tuition Refund Plan.
-See finance.duke.edu/bursar/insurance/index.php for more information.
+See Duke Bursar’s Office website for more information.